Tex Murphy

 Tex Murphy is a series of video games designed by Chris Jones.
 The eponymous main character is portrayed in live-action by Chris Jones himself.
 He is characterized as a down-on-his-luck private investigator in a post-nuclear future San Francisco, borrowing tropes from both the film noir and cyberpunk genres.

 Games

+Aggregate review scores As of August 17, 2013.